imoisharma/jenkins-on-k8s/README.md

-# Jekins on Kubernetes Engine
+# Jekins on Kubernetes Engine via Shell Script
 Welcome to the documentation of running the Jenkins on Kubernetes V1.16